garystafford/amazon-nova-canvas-prompting-assistant/README.md

 # Amazon Nova Canvas Prompting Assistant

 Prompting for image generation models differs from prompting for large language models (LLMs).
-Image generation models do not have the ability to reason or interpret explicit commands.
+Image generation models cannot reason or interpret explicit commands.
-Therefore, it's best to phrase your prompt as if it were an image caption rather than a command or conversation.
+Therefore, it's best to phrase your prompt as an image caption rather than a command or conversation.
 You might want to include details about the subject, action, environment, lighting, style, and camera position.

 ![Image Examples](./ui_preview/canvas_examples.png)